eCom-dev5/Verta---A-LLM-Chatbot_blog/project/4-modelling.md

 | **num reviews**          | total number of product reviews retrieved and analyzed for each ASIN.                          |
 | **review sentiments**    | A breakdown of the sentiment distribution (positive, neutral, negative).                       |

-A more detailed documentation for the bias detection pipeline can be found here:  [Bias Detection doc.](https://github.com/eCom-dev5/eCom-Chatbot/blob/dev/readme/04_BIAS_DETECTION.md)
+More detailed documentation for the bias detection pipeline can be found here:  [Bias Detection doc.](https://github.com/eCom-dev5/eCom-Chatbot/blob/dev/readme/04_BIAS_DETECTION.md)